Sunday, February 22, 2026

 No fear -- this is Gwen writing, not an AI experiment like a couple weeks ago.
 Although Google has offered to help me with this blog, to find keywords and add links to them and/or to add image previews, I am rejecting that AI-powered assistance.
 I suppose that accepting Google's help would push me higher up in the algorithm, wherever that lives, but I'd rather not see my sentences, however they turn out, littered with underlined words in colored type and links that bear no connection to my thinking.
 There are links in what follows, but I put them there myself and there's no need to click on them.

-First thing I read this morning was this: Zero-sum economics keeps failing, a Substack post by econ blogger Noah Smith, who Substack is called Noahpinion.
+First thing I read this morning was this: Zero-sum economics keeps failing, a Substack post by econ blogger Noah Smith, who on Substack is called Noahpinion.
 He wrote something recently that led me to click the subscribe button, and now I get an email from him two or three times a week.
 The full text of his posts is in the email -- he's not making money off me.
 I blame Paul Krugman, one of the few Substack accounts I do pay for, though again, most of his posts are mostly free.
 Back when Krugman wrote for the New York Times I read hime regularly because he, a Nobel Laureate in economics, had the gift of being able to explain macro- and microeconomics in ordinary language.
 This quality, nothing to sneeze at, is my intellectual love language.

 This morning Noahpinion's post used empirical data, displayed in graphs and tables, to demonstrate that immigration is good (i.e., on the whole, doesn't take jobs from citizens) and tariffs are bad (i.e., they don't create manufacturing jobs in America).
 Taking stuff away from some people it turns out does not increase the good or goods that others get to own and enjoy.
 Pluses and take-aways don't zero out everywhere as they might in algebra.